Office of the Inspectorate

 For example, complaints about issues in prison need to be made to a corrections officer first.
 In the community that person may be a probation officer.

-If unresolved, the next step is to escalate the complaint to the relevant Prison Director, District Manager or the Complaints Response Desk.
+If unresolved, the next step is to escalate the complaint to the relevant Prison Director, District Manager.

 If the person who complained is not satisfied with the outcome of the internal complaints process the Office of the Inspectorate can make an impartial investigation into the complaint.

 Inspectors will generally not investigate any complaint which has not been through the complaints process where the complaint originated.

 Sometimes, for safety or practical reasons, complaints can be made directly to inspectors.
 Inspectors report individual complaints to management at both a local and national level.
 They also monitor the steps taken to resolve complaints.

 If an inspector looks into a complaint they will tell the person who complained about the outcome and keep them informed along the way.

 If the person who complained is in prison, they will usually be kept up to date by email and/or telephone contact through prison management.